 Consular processing involves having you travel to a designated U.S. embassy or consulate in your home country.
 There, you will need to have completed a DS-260 online immigrant visa application.
 You will also need to participate in a one-on-one interview with a consular officer.

 At this interview, you will be asked questions about your background, your investment, and your plans in the U.S. Ultimately, this interview will be to make sure that your case is legitimate.

 You can only file the I-485 form concurrently with the I-526 if your priority date is current.
 Your priority date is the day that the USCIS receives your petition.
 The Department of State releases a monthly visa bulletin detailing the most recent final action dates in each green card category.
 If your priority date matches or passes the final action date in your category, your date will be considered current.

 Fortunately, most of the dates for the EB-5 green card are usually already current, allowing you to file and adjust your status at the same time.
 However, this is not always the case.
-Be sure to check the visa bulletin before filing to avoid confusion.
+Be sure to check the visa bulletin before filing to avoid confusion and to see what your EB-5 processing time will be.
 Once your green card has been granted, it will be valid for an initial period of two years.

 The second part of the process (at the end of the two year period) is for you to file Form I-829 petition to remove conditions.
 This must be done within 90 days of the expiration.
 An EB-5 lawyer can explain the process in greater detail.

 No. Premium processing, or the service offered by the USCIS to shorten your petition’s processing time to 15 calendar days, is unfortunately not available for the EB-5 green card.

 The EB-5 cost will depend on whether you go through consular processing or adjust your status.
 Here are the mandatory fees for each situation: